coderjoris/StructureScannerSwift/README.md

 2. In the merh view, create the following UI elements:
    - Buttons for 'Accept', 'Reset' and 'Back'
    - Label for 'Message'
    - Create an unwind segue from the 'Back' button to the scan view.
 You'll have to create an `@IBAction` in the scan view controller first, such as `unwindToScanView` in the sample.
+Set the unwind segue identifier to 'unwindMeshToScanView'.
    - Create an unwind segue from the 'Accept' button to the main view.
+Set the unwind segue identifier to 'unwindMeshToMainView'

 4. Create a group called 'MeshView' in the project navigator.
 Copy the swift files under 'MeshView' from the project into it.
 5. In the storyboard,